openclarity/openclarity/README.md

 * [Grype](https://github.com/anchore/grype)
 * [Dependency-Track](https://github.com/DependencyTrack/dependency-track)

-The integrations with the SBOM generators can be found here [here](https://github.com/cisco-open/kubei/tree/master/shared/pkg/analyzer), and the integrations with the vulnerability scanners can be found here [here](https://github.com/cisco-open/kubei/tree/master/shared/pkg/scanner).
+The integrations with the SBOM generators can be found [here](https://github.com/openclarity/kubeclarity/tree/master/shared/pkg/analyzer), and the integrations with the vulnerability scanners can be found here [here](https://github.com/openclarity/kubeclarity/tree/master/shared/pkg/scanner).
 To enable and configure the supported SBOM generators and vulnerability scanners, please check the "analyzer" and "scanner" config under the "vulnerability-scanner" section in Helm values.

 Contributions of integrations with additional tools are more than welcome!